What is Code Signing SDLC?

 This proactive approach bolsters the reliability and trustworthiness of the software developed within the SDLC, safeguarding sensitive data and enhancing user confidence.

-Incorporating Code Signing in Software Development Life Cycle (SDLC)
+Incorporating Code Signing in the Software Development Life Cycle (SDLC)

 According to a recent global study by Venafi, a staggering 85% of CIOs acknowledge that developers and software engineers often compromise security for faster software releases.